dimitar-petrov/matrix-bot/README.rst

     matrix-bot -c <config location> [ -l <log location> ]

-If the config file cannot be found, you will be asked to enter some settings for Bot and for loaded plugins (if nesesasry fo plugin).
+Bot configuration parameters described in `CONFIG.rst <https://github.com/slipeer/matrix-bot/blob/master/CONFIG.rst>`_

-Invite bot to room can only users, specified in *admins* list in Bot config
+If the config file cannot be found, you will be asked to enter some settings for Bot and for loaded plugins (if nesesasry for plugin).

 Create a room and invite Bot to it, and then type ``!help`` for a list of valid commands.